Photo by fizkes / Shutterstock.com

-If you’ve been starting your day with breakfast to boost your metabolism, you’ve bought into a myth of sorts.
+If you’ve been starting your day with breakfast to boost your metabolism, you’ve bought into a myth.

-According to the Harvard Health Blog, the idea of revving up your metabolism by eating first thing in the morning is a myth created primarily by breakfast cereal manufacturers.
+The idea of revving up your metabolism by eating first thing in the morning is a myth created primarily by breakfast cereal manufacturers, says Dr. Monique Tello in the Harvard Health Blog.

 As it turns out, there may be health benefits to not eating as soon as you get up.
-And if and when you eat for the first time each day, it’s not that iconic bowl of corn flakes you want to eat for sustained energy and sharp brain functioning.
+And whenever you do eat for the first time each day, it’s not that iconic bowl of cornflakes you’ll want to eat for sustained energy and sharp brain functioning.

 When to eat breakfast